basecamp/basecamp-classic-api/sections/projects.md

 Project counts
 --------------

 * `GET /projects/count.xml` returns a count of all projects, by project status.

 If there are no projects with a particular status, that status entry will be omitted from the report.

+**Response:**

     <count>
       <active type="integer">5</active>